Skip to Content

 Represents An estimate Real money distribution

-Miles’ Take — The Morning Line Trap A common mistake I see: a bettor notices a horse listed at 6-1 on the morning line that’s now 3-1 and assumes it’s a “hot” horse.
-Maybe—but often the morning line was just off.
-The real question isn’t where the odds started.
+Miles’s Take — The Morning Line Trap A common mistake I see: a bettor notices a horse at 6-1 on the morning line that’s now 3-1 and assumes it’s “hot.”
+Maybe — but often the morning line was just off.
+The right question isn’t where the odds started.
 It’s whether the current price offers value.
-A horse at 3-1 is only a good bet if you think it should be shorter than that—not because it used to be 6-1.
+A horse at 3-1 is a good bet only if you think it should be shorter than 3-1 — not because it used to be 6-1.

 How Horse Racing Odds Are Displayed

-Horse racing odds in North America are displayed in a fractional format that represents profit per dollar wagered — not the total return including your stake.
-A horse at 5-1 (read “five to one”) means you win $5 for every $1 you bet, plus your $1 back, for a total return of $6.
-This is different from European decimal odds, where the number includes your stake.
+Horse racing odds in North America are displayed in fractional format representing profit per dollar wagered — not total return including the stake.
+A horse at 5-1 means you win $5 for every $1 bet, plus your $1 back, for a total return of $6.
+This differs from European decimal odds, where the number includes your stake.

 Tote Display Odds $2 Payout $10 Payout What It Means